aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/page-orientation-according-image-dimensions/_index.md

 ## Conclusion
 In this tutorial, we've covered the step-by-step process of setting page orientation based on an image's dimensions using Aspose.PDF for .NET.
 By following the instructions outlined above, you should now be able to create a PDF document with the correct page orientation for each image.
 This feature is useful when you have images of different sizes and want to embed them into a PDF document.

+### FAQ's

+#### Q: Can I use other image formats instead of JPG for setting page orientation based on image dimensions?

+A: Yes, you can use other image formats such as PNG, BMP, or GIF in addition to JPG for setting page orientation based on image dimensions.
+The provided code loops through all image files with the ".JPG" extension, but you can modify it to include other image formats as well.

+#### Q: What happens if an image's dimensions are exactly equal to the page width?

+A: If an image's width is exactly equal to the page width, the page orientation will be set to portrait.
+In the code provided, the page orientation is set to landscape only if the image's width is greater than the page width.

+#### Q: Can I customize the page orientation logic based on specific requirements?

+A: Yes, you can customize the page orientation logic based on specific requirements.
+For example, you can set a threshold value to determine when the page orientation should be set to landscape or portrait.
+Additionally, you can consider factors such as image height or aspect ratio to determine the page orientation.

+#### Q: Can I add other content, such as text or tables, to the PDF document along with the images?

+A: Yes, you can add other content, such as text or tables, to the PDF document along with the images.
+Aspose.PDF for .NET provides a rich set of features to manipulate PDF documents, including adding text, images, tables, and other elements to the pages.